Java United F.C.: History

 In the semi-final match, they will face Mataram Utama on 27 March 2022, and in that match, they managed to qualify for the final after winning 6–1.
 However, On 30 March 2022, in the final match, Putra Delta Sidoarjo failed to win because they lost to Karo United in the final on penalties which ended with a score of 4–2. with this result, they became runner-up.
 One of the players from Putra Delta Sidoarjo, Mochamad Adam Malik became the top scorer in 2021–22 Liga 3 with a score of 11 goals.

-On 30 January 2023, mining tycoon David Glenn has successfully took over Putra Delta Sidoarjo, with the ownership transferred to Malut Maju Sejahtera and Glenn's company PT.
+On 30 January 2023, mining tycoon David Glenn successfully took over Putra Delta Sidoarjo, with the ownership transferred to Malut Maju Sejahtera and Glenn's company PT.
 Mineral Trobos Group.
 Glenn then relocated the club to the town of Sofifi, with the aims of improving football within a region known for producing talented players but lacking clubs in the top two tiers of domestic football.
 Club was renaming as Maluku Utara United Football Club in the process.

 To prepare for the Indonesian 2023–24 Liga 2 season, Malut United signed a total of 13 players, most of whom were natives of North Maluku, as well as enlisting Imran Nahumarury as their inaugural head coach.
 The club will play their home games at the Gelora Kie Raha Stadium in Ternate whilst planning to build their own stadium in Sofifi.
 Malut United would finish the league in 3rd place by defeating Persiraja Banda Aceh at the promotion play-off, thus Malut United will compete in the top division, Liga 1 for the first time.

 In the 2024–25 Liga 1, Malut United coming as a debutant team, had a successful season by finished in third place.
-Thus they will compete in the upcoming 2025–26 ASEAN Club Championship.
+Initially they would have competed in the 2025–26 ASEAN Club Championship but AFF rejected their request (via PSSI) where only the champion and runner up qualified for the competition.

+In 2026, Malut United announced they would change their name to Jateng United, later they prepared Java United as another option.
+This name change was approved in the 2026 PSSI Ordinary Congress with Malut United's name changing to Java United.